brimoo/Robotics/README.md

 **Lab 2:** First enter `roslaunch husky_gazebo husky_empty_world.launch` to launch the simulator and then enter `rosrun labpkg square` and enjoy watching a robot move in a square(almost).

 **Lab 3:** First enter`roslaunch husky_gazebo husky_playpen.launch` to launch the simulator, then enter `rosrun labpkbg getpose` and then enter `rosrun labpkg gotopose`.
-Ther terminal you entered the second command in will prompt you to enter a pose for the robot to move to.
+The terminal you entered the second command in will prompt you to enter a pose for the robot to move to.
 Do this and watch the robot attempt to move to the pose you select in the simulator.